Australian Pest Genome Partnership

 The Response

-The Australian Pest Genome Partnership will deliver reference-quality data assets for Australian pests and invasive species to aid development and uptake of modern genome-based approaches to their management.
+The Australian Pest Genome Partnership (APGP) is delivering reference-quality data assets for Australian pests and invasive species to aid development and uptake of modern genome-based approaches to their management.

-• identify and collate national and international pest and invasive species data with metadata
+• identified and collated national and international pest and invasive species data with metadata

-• deliver workflows and software pipelines with connectivity to interactive analytical tools
+• delivered workflows and software pipelines with connectivity to interactive analytical tools

-• make collated and curated reference genomics data assets available via CSIRO’s Data Access Portal.
+• made collated and curated reference genomics data assets available via the CSIRO Data Access Portal.

 Who Will Benefit